 Risk Characterization

-Risk was defined (eq.
+Risk was defined using the risk characterization ratio (RCR) (eq.
 1).
 A risky scenario involves a RCR value greater than or equal to 1 (i.e. exposure levels higher than the DNEL).
-In order to evaluate RCR distributions for each of the 9 exposure scenarios, the DNEL distribution was sampled and combined with each of the 9 ES distributions over 10,000 MC-simulations, resulting final distributions.
+In order to evaluate RCR distributions for each of the 9 exposure scenarios, the DNEL distribution was sampled and combined with each of the 9 ES distributions over 10,000 MC-simulations, resulting final RCR distributions.